ironhack-labs/lab-jquery-ten-seconds-math-game/README.md

 Ten Seconds Math is a game created by *Michael Jakob* to challenge a person's mathematical skills against the clock.

-- At the beginning, the user has 10 seconds to answer the math dare
+- At the beginning, the user has 10 seconds to answer the math problem.
-- The user chooses what type/s of math operations  will face: addition, substraction, multiplication or division
+- The user chooses what type/s of math operations they will face: addition, substraction, multiplication or division.
-- The clock will start running once the first question is correctly answer
+- The clock will start running once the first question is correctly answered.
-- The time left when the user answers a question will be added to further dares
+- The time left when the user answers a question will be added to the next problem.
-- Every correct answer will add 10 seconds more to the clock
+- Every correct answer will add 10 seconds more to the clock.
 - The user loses the game when the time is up!
 Don't let the clock run out!

 ### Requirements